Why put your life in the hands of a Judge-- someone who doesn’t know you and your family?

 - With better and longer-lasting parenting agreements.
 If both parties own the mediation process, the agreement will last longer and be more durable.

 - A better example for the children.
 Parents who mediate are more like to remain cordial, working together for the good of the family.
 Model what you want your kids to become.

 - It’s not as emotionally taxing.
 Mediation usually avoids the extreme emotional rollercoaster of having to go to court.

 - It’s much faster.
 Getting your case to mediation typically takes 3 to 6 months, whereas litigation can average 2 years before you have a trial.

 - It’s less expensive.
 Mediation costs are usually shared equally by both parties, and can cost between $2,000 to $5,000.
 Litigation, however, can cost more than $20,000 per person.

 - It’s confidential.
 Unlike in the courts, discussions about finances and other personal information are not part of the public record or open to the public.

 - And offers more creative, fulfilling solutions.
 We’ll structure a plan to fit most any nontraditional work or life situation to achieve the most appropriate solution.

 Choose the right mediator for you.

-In Tennessee, parties are required to mediate in an attempt to resolve their disputes before going to trial.
 Ms. Harrington is trained as a mediator and will truly listen to both parties’ concerns.
 She can introduce unique solutions to marital disputes and help prioritize goals.
 Harrington Law can also represent you at any stage of the mediation process.
 We can be your coach while you mediate directly with your spouse and another mediator, or we can fully represent you at a mediation.